 Best Stainless Steel: Secura French Press Coffee Maker

-What We Like: Dishwasher safe for easy cleanup, triple-layer filter
+What We Love: Dishwasher safe for easy cleanup, triple-layer filter

 Unlike their glass counterparts, stainless steel French presses won't cool off quickly.
 Secura French Press Coffee Maker, which has a 34-ounce capacity and is built from 18/10 stainless steel with double walls to hold in the heat, brews smooth coffee that stays hot.